-United States Embassies and Consulates in countries overseas often have job openings for family members of USG employees posted to that country.
-The availability of positions depends on the size of the Mission and the current job openings.
+United States embassies and consulates overseas often have positions for family members of U.S. direct-hire employees posted to that country.
+The availability of these positions depends on the size of the Mission and current job openings.
 Watch the video Employment Strategies for useful resources for working inside the mission.

 Contact the Human Resources Officer and the Community Liaison Office Coordinator

-Family members wishing to work within the Embassy or Consulate of their assigned post should contact the Community Liaison Office coordinator (CLO) or the Human Resources Officer at post.
-These individuals can provide information on current vacancy announcements.
+Family members who wish to work within the embassy or consulate of their assigned post should contact the Community Liaison Office Coordinator (CLO) or the Human Resources Officer (HRO) at post.
+They can provide information on current vacancy announcements.
 The Family Liaison Office can provide contact information.

 Understanding Hiring Mechanisms

-Family members are hired into positions at overseas Missions in a variety of ways.
+Family members are hired at overseas Missions in a variety of ways.
 Read hiring mechanisms to understand which mechanism you qualify for.
-When accepting a position, be sure to ask how you will be hired and for which benefits you are eligible.
-View the differences between the various hiring mechanisms with FLO's Employment Factors Chart for USG Foreign Service Members Overseas
+When accepting a position, family members should ask how they will be hired and for which benefits they are eligible.

-Earning Executive Order Eligibility While Serving in Jobs Inside the Mission
+Earning Non-Competitive Eligibility While Serving in Jobs Inside the Mission

 Family Member Employment Report (FAMER)

-Known as the FAMER, this report is an interactive web-based tool that lists job opportunities open to family members at post and reports the number of family members employed both inside and outside the Mission.
-The FAMER, which can only be accessed via the Family Liaison Office's Intranet web site, also serves as a research tool during the bidding season for family members interested in working.
+The FAMER provides a snapshot of family member employment at post; it includes the number of family members employed both inside and outside the Mission.
+The FAMER serves as a research tool during the bidding season for family members interested in working.
 For more information, contact the Family Liaison Office.
 Visit the Family Member Employment Statistics webpage for the most recent Worldwide FAMER Overview report.

-The regular FS assignments process invariably leaves some overseas positions without sufficient qualified Foreign Service bidders.
-These positions are designated Hard-To-Fill (HTF) and are routinely opened to Department of State Civil Service employees and to Appointment Eligible Family Members (AEFMs).
-The annual Hard-to-Fill Program for Professional Associates (AEFMs) and Civil Service employees is announced each spring by Department of State Cable.
-General information about the Professional Associates Program is available here.
+The regular Foreign Service assignments process invariably leaves some overseas positions without sufficient qualified Foreign Service bidders.
+These positions are designated Hard-to-Fill (HTF) and are routinely opened to Department of State Civil Service employees and Appointment Eligible Family Members (AEFMs).
+The annual Hard-to-Fill Program for Professional Associates (AEFMs) and Civil Service employees is announced each spring by Department of State cable.
+General information is on the Professional Associates Program webpage.
 For specific questions, email FLOAskEmployment@state.gov.

 Overseas Employment Checklist